Freeing up space on Google Photos

 In November 2020, after the changes were announced, Google estimated that “80% of users will be able to store up to 3 years of photos within 15GB without having to purchase a larger package”.
 All provided that we store them in a compressed version, currently called Storage saver.

-Of course, I knew then that this was a very optimistic assumption.
+Of course, I already knew this was a very optimistic assumption.
 As you can see, some users started approaching the limit after more than six months.
-I mean users I know who have the basic 15GB package, as well as those who have purchased an additional 100GB (like me).
+I’m referring to users I know who have the basic 15GB plan, as well as those who have purchased the additional 100GB.

 In its assumption, Google deliberately took into account the current (at the moment) market situation.
 Over time, however, our cameras take photos in increasingly higher resolution, which means that they take up more and more space.